About Glaucoma

 CorNeat eShunt

 The CorNeat eShunt is determined to revolutionize the treatment of glaucoma.
 It is designed to regulate the intraocular pressure and addresses the shortcomings of existing solutions.
-Using advanced materials, the CorNeat eShunt inlet, which is placed in the anterior chamber angle, mimics the trabecular meshwork’s function in terms of flow resistance.
-The CorNeat eShunt outlet is uniquely positioned in the intraconal space, an area that does not scar and clog and can absorb the drained aqueous humor.
-The CorNeat eShunt tube, which is covered by a synthetic ECM layer, seamlessly integrates with the ocular tissue as it traverses the subconjunctival space, significantly shortening the surgical procedure.
+The CorNeat eShunt is efficacious and stable immediately post-op, as resistance to flow is dictated by its inlet and tube design and not by a valve or scarring around the outlet.
+The CorNeat eShunt outlet is uniquely positioned in the intraconal space, an area that does not scar and clog over time.
+The positive pressure (approx. 4mmHg) in this area reduces the risk of hypotony.
+The fat in the intraconal space can absorb the drained aqueous humour, without creating a bleb.
+The device seamlessly integrates with the ocular tissue using an integral tissue-integrating patch.
+This significantly shortens and simplifies the surgical procedure and minimizes the risk of tube exposure.

 In vivo tests: a 6-week preclinical study (integration, IOP regulation, drainage concept) was completed with promising results: